liferay/liferay-docs/devGuide/en/chapters/05-layout-templates.markdown

 ## Embedding portlets in a layout template

-Are there portlets you need displayed in the same location on all pages using one of your layout templates?
+Are there portlets you need displayed in the same location on all pages using a particular layout template?
 Perhaps you want to prevent others from disrupting the Feng Shui you've generated with your design?
 You can embed portlets in layout templates, ensuring that specified portlets always display in consistent locations on your pages.
 Users can minimize embedded portlets but can't move or